Finite convergent presentation of plactic monoid for type C: Plactic monoid for type C

-\begin{proof} Let $u = x_{1}\cdots x_{p}$ and $v = y_{1}\cdots y_{q}$ be respectively the readings of two admissible columns $U$ and $V$ of height $p$ and $q$, such that $U\nsucceq V$.
-Let $w$ and $w'$ be respectively the readings of the right and left column $W$ and $W'$ of $P(uv)$.
-If the height of $U$ is greater than the height of $V$, then in all cases we have $h(W)<p$.
-Suppose now that $q\geq p$ and the columns $U$ and $V$ contain only unbarred letters.
+Suppose that $q\geq p$ and the columns $U$ and $V$ contain only unbarred letters.
 Suppose that during the computation of $P(uv)$, we only add boxes by applying relations of type $(R_{1})$.
+In other words, we compute $P(uv)$ by Schensted's insertion.
 If $h(W)=p$, then during inserting the first $p$ elements of $V$, $p$ boxes are added in the second column and they are all filled by elements of $U$.
 Since the number of added boxes is equal to the height of $U$, $\textrm{w}(P(uv)) = uv$.
 Then $U\succeq V$ which yields a contradiction.
 Hence, $h(W)<p$.

 Suppose now that during the computation of $P(uv)$, we only add boxes by applying relations of type $(R_{1})$ or $(R_{2})$.
-By the definition of $P(uv)$ we have $\textrm{w}(P(uv))= ww'\equiv uv$.
+By definition of $P(uv)$ we have $\textrm{w}(P(uv))= ww'\equiv uv$.
 Then the words $uv$ and $ww'$ occur at the same place in their isomorphic connected components $B(uv)$ and $B(ww')$ of the crystal $G_{n}$.
-Note that all the vertices in a connected component are the readings of tableaux of same shape.
+Note that all the vertices in a connected component are the readings of tableaux of the same shape.
 Let $(uv)^{0}$ and $(ww')^{0}$ be respectively the highest weight vertices of $B(uv)$ and $B(ww')$.
-The word $(ww')^{0}$ is the reading of a tableau that all its elements are unbarred letters, then $(uv)^{0}$ and $(ww')^{0}$ are related by relations of type $(R_{1})$.
+By Remark~\ref{Highestweightremark}, the word $(ww')^{0}$ is the reading of a tableau that all its elements are unbarred letters, then $(uv)^{0}$ and $(ww')^{0}$ are related by relations of type $(R_{1})$.
 Hence, as we have seen above, the height of the second column of $P((uv)^{0})$ is strictly less than $p$.
-Since $(ww')^{0}$ and $ww'$ are the readings of two symplectic tableaux of same shape, the length of $w$ is stricly less than $p$.
+Since $(ww')^{0}$ and $ww'$ are the readings of two symplectic tableaux of the same shape, the length of $w$ is stricly less than $p$.

 Suppose that during the insertion of the first $k$ elements of $v$, for $k\leq p-1$, into the column $U$, we add $k$ boxes in a second column.
 Then